nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 07 The vi Editor.markdown

 ##

-14. Save the file under a different name using the command:
+14. Save the file under a different name by executing the ex mode command:

     `:w filename`.